beproudforurself/NETCookBookj/1_IntroductionAndBaseKnowledge.md

     var result = DoSomethingAsync().Result; // here will stuck the thread and result in deadlock.
 }
 ```
-5. mutitask coding, use Task.WhenAll or await Task.WhenAll to run multiple tasks in parallel and wait for all of them to complete.
+5. multitask coding, use Task.WhenAll or await Task.WhenAll to run multiple tasks in parallel and wait for all of them to complete.
 ```
 public async Task ExampleMethod()
 {